Website-Icon DED9

 24. Resize the image

 An image can be resized using AffineTransform.
-First of all, the image buffer is created from the input image and then the image is presented by resizing.
+First, the image buffer is created from the input image, and then the image is resized.

 import java.awt.Graphics2D;